Book of Ruth: Composition and genre

-According to some scholars, the Book of Ruth is likely a work of historical fiction.
-Other scholars hold that the Book is a historical narrative written in the form of a short story.
+According to some scholars, the Book of Ruth is possibly a work of historical fiction while other scholars hold that the Book is a historical narrative written in the form of a short story.

 The book does not name its author.
 It is traditionally ascribed to the prophet Samuel (11th century BCE), but Ruth's identity as a non-Israelite and the stress on the need for an inclusive attitude towards foreigners suggests an origin in the fifth century BCE, when intermarriage had become controversial (as seen in Ezra 9:1 and Nehemiah 13:1).

 A substantial number of scholars therefore date it to the Persian period (550–330 BCE).
 The genealogy that concludes the book is believed to be a post-exilic Priestly addition, as it adds nothing to the plot; nevertheless, it is carefully crafted and integrates the book into the history of Israel running from Genesis to Kings.

 Oldest surviving manuscripts

-End of the book of Ruth in Damascus Keter, Bible.
-Manuscript on parchment.
-Burgos, Spain, 1260.
+End of the book of Ruth in the Damascus Crown, a 1260 manuscript written in Burgos, Spain.

 Surviving manuscripts date from hundreds or thousands of years after initial authorship.
 The oldest Hebrew manuscripts include the Aleppo Codex (10th century) and Codex Leningradensis (1008).
 Some fragments containing parts of this book were found among the Dead Sea Scrolls, i.e., 4Q104 (~50 BCE), 4Q105 (30 BCE – 68 CE), 2Q16 (~50 CE), and 2Q17 (~50 BCE), with only slight variations from the Masoretic Text.

 A large letter נ, a majuscula, occurs in the first word of - לִינִי ("tarry, stay, lodge, pass the night") - which the smaller Masora ascribes to the Oriental or Babylonian textualists.

 There is also a translation into Koine Greek known as the Septuagint, made in the last few centuries BCE.
 Extant ancient manuscripts of the Septuagint version include Codex Vaticanus (4th century), Codex Alexandrinus (5th century).
 The whole book of Ruth is missing from the extant Codex Sinaiticus.